Skip to content

 DNS Records

-Directory uses standard DNS record types that work with any DNS provider.
+Directory uses two standard DNS record types.
 The drs CLI automates this for Cloudflare, but you can create these records manually on any provider.

 Service Discovery — SRV